 b) |

 Figure 5.
-FT-IR Spectra of chromium electroplating effluent sample. a) Untreated effluent. b) Bacterial treated effluent |
+FT-IR Spectra of chromium electroplating effluent sample. a) Untreated effluent, and b) Bacterial-treated effluent |

 In this study, SEM and Energy Dispersive X-ray analysis (EDX) were used to quantify the amount of chromium present in the bacterial strains P. aeroginosa and S. caprae as well as to evaluate morphological alterations in response to chromium accumulation.
 After five days of incubation without exposure to chromium, SEM analyses of two bacterial strains, P. aeroginosa and S. caprae, were displayed (Figure 4).

-Ramrakhiani et al. (2011) recently reported on their SEM-EDX analysis of Cr (VI) biosorption [36].
+Ramrakhiani et al. [36] recently reported on their SEM-EDX analysis of Cr (VI) biosorption.
 They collected metal SEM micrographs and EDX spectra for the metals both before and after biosorption onto the biomass.
 The micrographs showed that the surface of T. clypeatus cells loaded with metal clearly showed the existence of new shiny bulky particles.
 EDX analysis, which identified each metal peak(s) in the spectra, further supported this observation [37].

-Further the concentration of chromium in electroplating effluent was determined before and after the bacterial treatment by an Atomic Absorption Spectrophotometer(AAS) with flame atomization.
-The results revealed that concentration of chromium was decreased from 17.7326ppm to 17.7092ppm (Table 2).
-Similar study was undertaken by Konstantinos et al. (2011) and they were noted thatthe metal uptake was determined based on the difference between the primary and secondary concentrations [25].
+Furthermore, the concentration of chromium in electroplating effluent was determined before and after the bacterial treatment by an Atomic Absorption Spectrophotometer (AAS) with flame atomization.
+The results revealed that the concentration of chromium was decreased from 17.7326 ppm to 17.7092 ppm (Table 2).
+A similar study was undertaken by Dermentzis et al. [25] and they noted that the metal uptake was determined based on the difference between the primary and secondary concentrations.
 Further, it was also noted in different studies, that the uptakes of Cd optimum 87 mg/g for Sargassum vulgare, 80 mg Cd/g for S. fluitans, and 74 mg/g for S. filipendula.
 Uptakes of Cu at pH 4.5 were qmax = 59 mg/g for S. vulgare 56 mgCu/g for S. filipendula and 51 mg Cu/g for S. fluitans [38].
-Also, Kaewchai and Prasertsan (2002) studied the Ni and Cd adsorption by dried cells of E. agglomerans SM 38 and found that at optimum pH their removal reached 25.2% and 32%, respectively [39].
+Also, Kaewchai and Prasertsan [39] studied the Ni and Cd adsorption by dried cells of E. agglomerans SM 38 and found that at optimum pH their removal reached 25.2% and 32%, respectively.

-Based on this study, it was suggested that the two metal tolerant bacterial strains, P. aeruginosa and S. caprae would be used as bacterial consortium for bioremediation studies.
+Based on this study, it was suggested that the two metal-tolerant bacterial strains, P. aeruginosa and S. caprae would be used as bacterial consortium for bioremediation studies.

 CONCLUSION

-The extensive study on Lab-scale biotreatment of Chromium enriched electroplating effluent using bacterial consortiumresults in identification of two potentialCr6+ tolerant bacterial strains and would used as effective bacterial consortium for the biotreatment of chromium metal contaminated effluents before discharging into the open filed so as so to conserve the environment and the nature.
+The extensive study on Lab-scale biotreatment of Chromium-enriched electroplating effluent using bacterial consortium results in the identification of two potential Cr6+ tolerant bacterial strains and would used as an effective bacterial consortium for the biotreatment of chromium metal contaminated effluents before discharging into the open field so as so to conserve the environment and the nature.

-CONFLICT OF INTEREST : None
+CONFLICT OF INTEREST: None

-FINANCIAL SUPPORT : None
+FINANCIAL SUPPORT: None

-ETHICS STATEMENT : None
+ETHICS STATEMENT: None